 - Oats: It is best to use old-fashioned or rolled oats instead of quick-cooking oats when making granola.
 It gives the granola a better texture.
 Be sure to NOT use steel-cut oats.
 You also want to ensure that your oats are certified gluten-free if needed.

 - Coconut Oil: I love the earthy flavor the melted coconut oil gives to the granola.
-However, you can opt to use canola oil or even melted butter, if you are not dairy-free, in place of the canola oil.
+However, you can opt to use canola oil or even melted butter if you don't care to use coconut oil.

 - Maple Syrup: The maple syrup sweetens the granola while giving it a rich flavor as well.
-I highly recommend using maple syrup over honey when making homemade granola.
+I highly recommend using maple syrup over honey when making homemade granola as it really adds the best flavor to granola.

-- Cinnamon: A pinch of cinnamon and salt for flavor.
+- Cinnamon & Salt: A pinch of cinnamon and salt for flavor.

 Ideas for Flavoring Granola

-This recipe for homemade granola is delicious served plain.
-However, there are endless options for adding additional ingredients to change up the flavor and add nutrients to your heart's content.
+There are endless options for adding additional ingredients to change up the flavor and add nutrients to homemade granola.
 I recommend using up to 1 cup of additions to the base recipe.
 I have shared a few of my favorite ideas below.

 - Chia Seeds: Chia seeds add omega-3s, fiber, and texture.
 If using, I recommend using no more than ⅓ of a cup and adding them to the oat mixture before baking.